Sardar Vallabhbhai Patel National Police Academy

-Sardar Vallabhbhai Patel National Police Academy is the civil service training institution in India.
+Sardar Vallabhbhai Patel National Police Academy (SVPNPA) is the civil service training institution in India.
 The institute trains Indian Police Service (IPS) officers before they are sent to their respective state cadres to carry out their duties.
 The academy is in Shivrampalli, Hyderabad, Telangana, India.

 Dr. Raghuram Rajan, Governor, Reserve Bank of India, delivering the 30th Sardar Vallabhbhai Patel Memorial lecture on "Reforming India's Economic Institutions", at the Sardar Vallabhbhai Patel National Police Academy, in Hyderabad on October 23, 2015.

 History

 The Sardar Vallabhbhai Patel National Police Academy was initially established as the National Police Academy on 15 September 1948, in Mount Abu, Rajasthan.
 This location served as the training ground for Indian Police Service (IPS) officers for nearly two decades.

 In 1967, the institution was renamed the Central Police Training College to reflect its expanded role in police training across India.

 In 1974, the academy was renamed to honor Sardar Vallabhbhai Patel, India's first Deputy Prime Minister and Home Minister, in recognition of his contributions to establishing the All India Services.
 In 1975, the academy relocated to Hyderabad, (Andhra Pradesh) Telangana, which provided it with more extensive facilities and resources.
 The current campus spans 277 acres, previously used as police training grounds for the Nizam of Hyderabad.